domidt/CDA/README.md

 Currently, I use the package [jsonlite](https://cran.r-project.org/web/packages/jsonlite/index.html) in [R](https://www.r-project.org/).

 ## Settings and parametrisation
+There are five market settings that are set when a new session is created.
+As usual in otree, you are asked to choose the application and set the number of participants.
+When clicking on *configurate session* you can set 4 more parameters, which are the market time in seconds, whether roles are randomised between rounds, whether short selling and buying on margin is allowed.

+Other settings and parameters are either set in the ``__init__.py`` file or transmitted via a table in comma separated format.
 Furthermore, in file ``__init__.py`` you can specify the names of the assets, in the n-assets app via the list ``ASSET_NAMES``.

 ### Information and partitions denomination